Which Enneagram Types Go Well Together In Relationships?

 The most common Enneagram couples.

 To find common Enneagram pairings below, we consulted the research from Hall's The Enneagram in Love and Helen Palmer's book The Enneagram in Love & Work.
-Hall notes that her research indicated that some relationship combinations are more common, thought this does not necessarily make them more compatible.
+Hall notes that her research indicated that some relationship combinations are more common, though this does not necessarily make them more compatible.

 Type Ones commonly pair well with Twos, Sevens.